mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-pix.en.md

 # Configure the integration with Pix

+Pix is an instant electronic payment method offered by the Central Bank of Brazil to individuals and legal entities.
+Through Checkout Bricks, it is possible to offer this payment option from a **QR code** or a **payment code**.

+> WARNING
+>
+> Important
+>
+> The Pix payment option will only be displayed if there is a Pix key registered] in Mercado Pago.
+If you haven't created it yet, [click here](https://www.youtube.com/watch?v=60tApKYVnkA) and check the necessary steps. <br/></br>
+> <br/></br>
+> To initialize the Pix form with the email field filled in, [click here](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/initialize-data-on-the-bricks).

 To configure Payment Brick integration to receive payments with Pix you need to follow the steps below.
-If you have already integrated card payments, you can start the integration from **step 5**.
+If you have already integrated card payments, you can start the integration from **step 4**.

 1. [Create container](#bookmark_create_container)
 2. [Include and configure MercadoPago.js library](#bookmark_include_and_configure_mercadopago.js_library)